A story of how renovations to a preschool improved child and staff health and helped stabilize the center’s finances.

 Specifically for this project, the Denver Housing Authority also partnered with architectural firm Mithun, Inc., to develop the Mariposa Healthy Living Tool to guide the holistic, sustainable, and healthy redevelopment of the neighborhood.

-An extensive sample Report Card included in the toolkit (pp 30-33) breaks down the components of the work into six broad determinants and provides specific indicators and their rationale for each.
-And for project planning, the Report Card also includes plans for data sources for each indicator, geographic scope, monitoring period, and associated caveats and limitations.
+An extensive sample Report Card included in the toolkit uses the Mariposa Community as the focus.
+It breaks down the components of that work into the six broad determinants and provides the specific indicators for Mariposa and the rationale for each.
+And for project planning, the Report Card also includes the data sources used for each indicator, the geographic scope of the data, the frequency of monitoring, and notes on associated caveats and limitations.

-The Eastern North neighborhood has high rates of asthma, diabetes, and hypertension, and half of Philadelphia’s housing stock is at least 60 years old.
+The Eastern North neighborhood of Philadelphia, where Paseo Verde is located has high rates of asthma, diabetes, and hypertension, and half of the areas housing stock is over 60 years old.

 Fifteen miles from downtown Atlanta, East Lake Meadows was a public housing site riddled with violence and lost opportunity in the 1980s and 1990s.
 Fearing another generation’s opportunities lost to poverty, its residents, the Atlanta Housing Authority, and Tom Cousins, a wealthy real estate developer, came together in the mid-1990s to try something new.
 The rest is history.